TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-availability-serviceavailability.md

 />
 # Cosmos DB returns Service Unavailable

 Service unavailable may be returned due to client issues, Service issues, or Environment (network) issues.
-If you don't see a Service advisory in Azure portal, a common reason for seeing this error is from client load from CPU, Memory, or Network exhaustion at the client side.
+If you don't see a Service health issue in Azure portal, a common reason for seeing this error is due to High CPU, Low Memory, or Network exhaustion at the client side.

 Please ensure the application has implemented the [Performance Tips with respect to Networking and SDKs](https://docs.microsoft.com/azure/cosmos-db/performance-tips#networking).
 Also, review the client resource such as CPU/Memory pressure on the client machine.